bc-cisc3140-mw2-fall2019/class_project/README.md

-# CISC 3140 Class Project
+# Bulldog Buckets

-This is the class project for Fall 2019.
+This is the Fall 2019 CISC 3140 Class Project at Brooklyn College, Bulldog Buckets.

 ## Requirements